ebuchman/blog/content/posts/uoa-origins.md

 How and why this equivalence came about between barley and silver, we can only speculate.
-Gold, silver, and copper were surely already seen as prestige goods, flowing in high status circuits, with jewellry and other metal artifacts being found in burials throughout the 4th millennium BC.
+Gold, silver, and copper were surely already seen as prestige goods, flowing in high status circuits, with jewelry and other metal artifacts being found in burials throughout the 4th millennium BC.
 The metals and metallurgy have always had a deeply religious quality.[^metals-religion]

 Copper, at least, had significant utility beyond religious value, and had become the basis for a new kind of technological revolution as the Neolithic gave way to the "Calcolithic", or Copper Age, and then to the also copper-based Bronze age.
 But gold and silver were much less useful.
-Perhaps they were already in use as a kind of anthropological money, with jewellry and other artifacts being paid as dowries or in tribute to the gods.
+Perhaps they were already in use as a kind of anthropological money, with jewelry and other artifacts being paid as dowries or in tribute to the gods.
 There is also speculative evidence that metal axes, too small or fragile to be actually useful, may have functioned as a kind of proto-currency, as they have been found throughout early